real2two/scuffed_rooms/README.md

 ## Setup

 Run `npm i scuffed-rooms` to download the library.

+## Examples

+Examples are listed in the "examples" folder.

 ## Template